JamGrif/SQL-MusicDatabase/README.md

  # Features

- Project uses MAMP to host a local server environment on my machine to use phpMyAdmin to manage a MySQL database
+ The project uses MAMP to host a local server environment on my machine to use phpMyAdmin to manage a MySQL database that is stored on my machine
  The database is edited through phpMyAdmin and connected and designed in MySQL Workbench
- The database is then used in a C# WinForms project to present the data in a Windows application
+ Finally, the database is then used in a C# WinForms project to present the data in a Windows application

  The Windows application allows functionaility such as:
  - Viewing data in a table
  - Inserting new elements to a table